Design

 To create a schedule optimised by energy cost:

-- Create a default schedule that provides a fixed number of daily “on” hours when the tariff is low (i.e. 5 hours between 8pm and 6am on the following day).
+Once the customer completes the Connect flow, or if you imported their tariff:- Create a default schedule that provides a fixed number of daily “on” hours when the tariff is low (i.e. 5 hours between 8pm and 6am on the following day).

 - Allow the customer to change that schedule by setting a choice of: